TwilightZebby/HouseTriviaBot/README.md

 ### Can I invite this Bot to my own Server?
 > Nope.
 Sorry!
 >
-> I made this Bot for use in Dr1fterX's Discord only (so quite a few things are hard-coded in).
+> I made this Bot for use in Dr1fterX's Discord only.
 Also, I won't be keeping this Bot online 24/7 - only while we require the use of it :)